I’m quite touched that Gary Sandy read this post and shared it on his Facebook page.

 Classic TV Worth Revisiting

-Now I know “WKRP In Cincinnati” is just a TV show, but it’s one that leaves a lasting impression for so many reasons, led by the show’s excellent writing and fine acting.
+Now I know “WKRP In Cincinnati” is just a TV show, but it’s one that leaves a lasting impression for so many reasons, led by the show’s excellent writing and the WKRP cast’s fine acting.
 (It’s also worth mentioning that the show is based on creator Hugh Wilson’s real-life experiences working at a radio station.)

 I’ve merely focused on one VERY small aspect of the show to get a point across about leadership.
 I haven’t even scratched the surface or touched on the MANY memorable backstories surrounding the show’s great characters.
 If you’re not aware of them, you’re in for a treat, because “WKRP In Cincinnati” is ultimately a great piece of television history.